kontovrakisc-a11y/Reinforcement_Learning_/README.md

 * **Jack's Car Rental:** * Successfully reached optimal policy convergence in exactly 5 iterations.
     * Visualized the optimal action mapping (2D array/contour), demonstrating the non-linear decision boundaries for moving cars based on asymmetric request/return rates.
     * Plotted the 3D Optimal Value Function, illustrating the expected long-term value of varying starting inventories at both locations.
+* **Racetrack:** Demonstrated Numba-accelerated off-policy Monte Carlo control, with action masking and decaying exploration to learn optimal racing trajectories from all start positions.
+* **Windy Gridworld:** Learned a wind-aware optimal policy using SARSA and visualized the agent’s trajectory on a column-driven wind field.
+* **Cliff Gridworld:** Compared SARSA, Q-Learning, and Expected SARSA, showing how on-policy learning produces safer trajectories while off-policy Q-learning can favor the cliff-edge optimal route.